 Key contributors to activities are: Eewa Nånberg, Professor, PhD.

-* All the Swedish applicants, independent of home universities, are partners of the Swedish Toxicology Sciences Research Center (Swetox), which is a unique academic interdisciplinary organization for collaboration between 11 Swedish universities with its hub (Swetox Södertälje) organised under the administration of Karolinska Institutet.
+* All the Swedish applicants, independent of home universities, have been part of the Swedish Toxicology Sciences Research Center (Swetox), a unique academic interdisciplinary collaboration between 11 Swedish universities.